kaakaww/workshop-graphql-testing/README.md

 ## WORKSHOP COMPLETE

-You just automated SCA, SAST, and DAST scanning of a GraphQL application with GitHub Actions!
+You just automated SCA, SAST, and DAST scanning of a GraphQL application!

 Read more about [GitHub Actions](https://docs.github.com/en/actions), [CodeQL](https://codeql.github.com/docs/), and [Dependabot](https://docs.github.com/en/code-security/supply-chain-security/keeping-your-dependencies-updated-automatically/configuration-options-for-dependency-updates).
 And check out the [GitHub Actions Marketplace](https://github.com/marketplace?type=actions), where you can find other Actions to build out your pipeline.

-Go deeper with HawkScan to tune it for your application.
+Go deeper with HawkScan to tune it for *your* application.

 * [GraphQL Configuration](https://docs.stackhawk.com/hawkscan/configuration/graphql-configuration.html) - Details on how to tune your GraphQL scan.
 * [Authenticated Scanning](https://docs.stackhawk.com/hawkscan/authenticated-scanning.html) - Guides for authenticating HawkScan to your application for deeper scans.